nasperlay/Cydia-Repo-Mac/README.md

 **On your server**

       From your mac: Copy "files" folder + "Packages.bz2" to e.g. "repo" folder on your server

-First time only
----

-      In "This goes on your server" folder
-        Open (in e.g. textedit): "Release"
-          It's inside the "This goes on your server" folder Replace ALL CAPS text with your information Open and edit (in e.g. photoshop): "CydiaIcon.png"

-**On your server**

-      From your mac: Copy "Release" + "CydiaIcon.png" to e.g. "repo" folder on your server

 Testing the repo